Introduction to Multi-Armed Bandits: Thompson Sampling with no prior (and no proofs)

 \section{Thompson Sampling with no prior (and no proofs)}

 Thompson Sampling can also be used for the original problem of stochastic bandits, \ie the problem without a built-in prior $\PP$.
 Then $\PP$ is a ``fake prior": just a parameter to the algorithm, rather than a feature of reality.
-Prior work considered two such ``fake priors": \begin{OneLiners} \item[(i)] independent uniform priors and 0-1 rewards, \footnote{For this approach, we need to specify how to deal with rewards $r_t$ that are neither $0$ or $1$.
-This can be handled very easily: flip a random coin with expectation $r_t$, and pass the outcome of this coin flip as a reward to Thompson Sampling.}
+Prior work considered two such ``fake priors": \begin{OneLiners} \item[(i)] independent uniform priors and 0-1 rewards.